jakstein/HydrogenImageBrowser/README.md

 ## Features

 - Display an image
-- Zoom in and out using a vertical slider
+- Zoom in and out using a vertical slider or scroll wheel
-- Rotate the image using a dial
+- Rotate the image using a dial (or scroll wheel over the dial)
+- Move the image by dragging it around
+- Reset move, zoom, rotation by just right clicking on element responsible for each
 - More to come

 ## Requirements